• Archives

 Share on FacebookShare on Twitter

-To put these numbers in perspective, Google is currently asked to remove an infringing search result every 8 milliseconds, compared to one request per six days back in 2008.
+Providing a better understanding of the quantity, Google currently deals with a request for infringing search result deletion every 8 milliseconds, as opposed to one request per six days in 2008.

 google-dmca-record

-In the meantime, the number of removal requests is expected to rise and rise, with 10 million links per week being the next milestone.
+While Google, copyright holders, internet service providers, and other parties seem motivated to improve the process, the number of removal requests is projected to continually rise with the foresight of 10 million links per week being the next upcoming landmark.

 source: ERNESTO/ torrentfreak